-Luckily, evolution is on their side: dogs are able to vomit faster than any other species (specifically to be able to clear out any toxic foods they might’ve inhaled), as fast as possible.
+Luckily, evolution is on their side: dogs are able to vomit faster than any other species.
+This is specifically so they are able to clear out any toxic foods they might’ve inhaled as fast as possible.

-Still, it is our job as responsible dog owners to be on the lookout, and to make sure they don’t pick up anything they shouldn’t.
+Still, it is our job as responsible pet owners to be on the lookout, and to make sure they don’t pick up anything they shouldn’t.

 At this time of year, there are two particular ‘treats’ that dog owners should look out for : acorns and conkers.
 As the seasons change, these brown nuts ripen and fall off the trees and onto the ground, making themselves easy prey for our four-legged friends.

 To be brief, no, dogs should not eat conkers or acorns.
 Luckily, acorns and conkers do not have a particularly strong smell, and they taste quite bitter - so they’re not a favourite of canines.
 But, considering the oak (source of the acorn) is the most common tree in the United Kingdom, which is also home to 470,000 horse chestnut trees (source of the conker), it’s worth keeping an eye open for them.